pimsmath/m2pi.ca/content/authors/belazar/_index.md

 ---

-Boaz was a Post Doctoral Fellow in the Mathematics department at UBC.
-He has some background as a Data Scientist and as a DeFi Quantitative Researcher.
-He resides in Vancouver.
+I completed a postdoctoral fellowship at the Mathematics department of UBC, focusing on real algebraic geometry.
+I’ve also worked as a data scientist in both a rapidly growing startup and a large public sector organization.